-Step 3: Administer W-APT, Kindergarten MODEL assessment or Delaware Alternative EL Identification Protocol
+Step 3: Administer WIDA Screeners or Delaware Alternative EL Identification Protocol

-- Within 25 days of enrollment, the school uses the statewide identification criteria as determined by DDOE-approved WIDA language proficiency assessments to confirm a student's classification as an EL. - An oral proficiency level below 5.5 on the WIDA MODEL in the first semester of kindergarten; or - A composite proficiency level below 5.0 on the W-APT, WIDA Screener, or WIDA MODEL. - A statewide focus group of special education coordinators and EL specialists is currently exploring entrance criteria for ELs with severe cognitive disabilities who are unable to participate meaningfully in these assessments with accommodations.
+- Within 25 days of enrollment, the school uses the statewide identification criteria as determined by DDOE-approved WIDA language proficiency assessments to confirm a student's classification as an EL. - An oral proficiency level below 5.5 on the WIDA Kindergarten Screener in the first semester of kindergarten; or - A composite proficiency level below 5.0 on the WIDA Screeners. - A team determination based on the Delaware Alternative English Learner Identification Protocol.
+The Delaware Alternative English Learner Identification protocol is a screening protocol for students with the most significant cognitive disabilities who are otherwise unable to meaningfully participate in the traditional screening tools even with accommodations.
+The standardized process includes (1) a parent questionnaire, (2) an objective observation protocol and (3) an English learner determination narrative.
+The full protocol is completed by a team of professionals that includes special educators and multilingual learner educators as well as the parent/caregiver.

-As a result of feedback collected from ESL Coordinators, the Delaware Home-Language Survey was revised for completion accuracy and additional information is included for both public school staff and parents to explain the purpose and intended use of the Home-Language Survey.
-The form will be translated by the DDOE into Delaware's top five languages other than English.
-The revised final Home-Language Survey will be included in the 2017-2018 student enrollment required documents.
+The Delaware Home-Language Survey was revised for completion accuracy and additional information was included for both public school staff and parents to explain the purpose and intended use of the Home-Language Survey.
+The form is translated by the DDOE into Delaware's top fifteen languages other than English.